Tutorial to develop a Spyder plugin#

 └── spyder-pomodoro-timer-0.0.1.dev0.tar.gz

-On Linux and macOS we can check that the newly built distribution packages contain the expected files by inspecting the contents of the tar file:
+We can check that newly created distribution packages contain the expected files by inspecting the contents of the tar file (on Windows, you’ll need a third-party tool like 7-Zip to open it):

-You can also use twine to run a check on the created files in dist:
+You can also use Twine to run a check of the distribution packages created in the dist folder:

 $ twine check dist/*